CFSAN-Biostatistics/snp-pipeline/docs/installation.rst

 Installing Python Package Dependencies
 --------------------------------------

 For the most part, the installer automatically installs the necessary python packages used by snp-pipeline.
 However, not all python packages can be reliably installed automatically.
-The packages listed below will need to be manually installed if not already provided by your python distribution.
+The packages listed below may need to be manually installed if automatic installation fails.

     * Biopython_, a set of tools for biological computation written in Python.